 Okay, let us start discovering.
 Sweden is a small but lovely country with 10 million inhabitants.
 It has so much to offer, starting from the rugged coast in the west to the many fjords along the coast and the enchanting islands near Stockholm.
 The cities have a very innovative and modern architecture.
 You will also be able to participate in many outdoor activities, such as cycling, hiking, skiing, kayaking – anything your heart desires!
 And even I, more a city and ocean than a village and mountain person – saw that Sweden is inviting you to discover its endless nature.
 It made me realize what tiny place one occupies in the world full of phenomena.

-Accomodation is quite expensive.
-Hostels start around 250 SEK per night for a dorm room.
+Accommodation is quite expensive.
+Hostels start at around 250 SEK per night for a dorm room.
 A private double room in a hostel will cost you around 700 – 800 SEK.
 The more people in a room, the cheaper it gets for you.
 Hotels start at around 700 SEK for a double room per night.
 AirBnB are always my go-to, you can find great places for as little as 400 – 550 SEK.
 Yet keep in mind that we are in Sweden, so we are surrounded by nature.
 That is why a camping trip would definitely be a once-in-a-lifetime experience.
 ‘Mother Svea’ allows us to do wild camping both legally and for free.
 If this might not be your thing, campgrounds are common as well.
 Check with your campground if they have modern facilities such as showers etc. and if fees are due.

 Food will set you back quite a bit in Sweden.
 Restaurants serve great dishes, yet you can also eat food at outdoor street vendors.
 For hotdogs, sandwiches etc. these are ideal because they start at about 50 SEK.
 You will probably have to pay around 150 SEK for a main dish at a nice restaurant, a wine costs 55 – 75 on average.
-If you want to lower your costs when e.g. grocery shopping, exclude two of the most expensive males in Sweden: meat and cheese.
-And avoid ordering cocktails unless your planning to spend an extra 100 SEK for these as well.
+If you want to lower your costs when e.g. grocery shopping, exclude two of the most expensive meals in Sweden: meat and cheese.
+And avoid ordering cocktails unless you are planning to spend an extra 100 SEK for these as well.

 Transportation varies in its costs.
 In general, buses are the cheapest form of transportation.
 They will cost you around 230 – 400 SEK, but if you book them one or two months in advance, you can even find buses for as little as 90 SEK.
 Trains are more expensive.
 The 3 hour trip from Stockholm to Gothenburg (where I have been) costs 735 – 1000 SEK.
 But be sure to book the train tickets at least two days in advance because they are very often already sold out and then you will not be able to travel as planned.
 When arriving at the airport (Stockholm, Gothenburg, Malmö) there is a bus shuttle called ‘Flygbussarna’ which will take you to the city for 100 SEK.